wuyilingwei/MagiskOnWSAOnlineBuild/READEME_EN.md

 MagiskOnWSALocal is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The release and code of this project must comply with the [Anti Labor Oppression License](https://github.com/yige-yigeren/MagiskOnWSAOnlineBuild/blob/main/Additional_LICENSE_CN)
+Use the release and code of this project must comply with the [Anti Labor Oppression License](https://github.com/yige-yigeren/MagiskOnWSAOnlineBuild/blob/main/Additional_LICENSE_CN)

 ## 星标